Batman (TV series): Season 3

 Yvonne Craig was added to the cast for season three in 1967, portraying Barbara Gordon/Batgirl.

 Eartha Kitt as Catwoman in the third and final season.

 By season three, ratings were falling, and the series' future seemed uncertain.
 To attract new viewers, Dozier opted to introduce a female character.
 He came up with the idea of using Batgirl, who in her civilian identity would be Commissioner Gordon's daughter, Barbara.
-He asked the editor of the Batman comics to develop further the character (who had made her debut in a 1966 issue of Detective Comics).
+He asked the editor of the Batman comics to further develop the character (who had made her debut in a 1966 issue of Detective Comics).
 To convince ABC executives to introduce Batgirl as a regular on the show, a promotional short featuring Yvonne Craig as Batgirl and Tim Herbert as Killer Moth was produced.
-Batgirl was the first Superheroine to appear in an ongoing capacity on television.
+Batgirl was the first superheroine to appear in an ongoing capacity on television.
 The show was reduced to once a week, with primarily self-contained episodes, although the following week's villain would be introduced in a tag at the end of each episode, similar to a soap opera.
 Accordingly, the narrator's cliffhanger phrases were mainly eliminated, and most episodes ended with him encouraging viewers to watch the following week.

 Aunt Harriet was reduced to just two cameo appearances during the third season due to Madge Blake's poor health and the issue of trying to fit so many characters (Batman, Robin, Batgirl, Alfred, Commissioner Gordon, Chief O'Hara, and a guest villain) into a half-hour episode.
 Another cast change during the final season was replacing Julie Newmar, a popular recurring guest villain as the Catwoman during the first two seasons.
 Singer-actress Eartha Kitt assumed the role for season three, as Newmar was working on the film Mackenna's Gold at that time and was therefore unable to appear.
 In the United States, Kitt's performance in the series marked the second mainstream television success of a black female, following Nichelle Nichols as Lt.
 Uhura in Star Trek and continued breaking the racial boundaries of the time.
 Frank Gorshin, the original actor to play the Riddler, returned after a one-season hiatus, during which John Astin made one appearance in the role.

 The nature of the scripts and acting started to enter into the realm of surrealism.
 In addition, the third season was much more topical, with references to hippies, mods, and distinctive 1960s slang, which the previous two seasons had avoided.
 The set design also changed to a more minimalist setup, except for Wayne Manor, Commissioner Gordon's office and Barbara Gordon/Batgirl's Apartment, the majority of the season 3 sets consisted of stylized cardboard or paper cutouts set up against a black background.